 There are several ways you can switch up your home workout plan without any additional equipment!
 But first, it’s important to understand that our muscles perform three types of contractions: eccentric, concentric and isometric.

 Eccentric muscle contractions are performed when you’re lengthening the muscle under a load in a controlled manner.
-For example, sitting down slowly onto a chair, you feel your quads contracting as your knees bend, even though the job of the quads is to straighten the knee.
+For example, sitting down slowly on a chair, you feel your quads contracting as your knees bend, even though the job of the quads is to straighten the knee.
 In fact, you’re actually lengthening the quads.
 However, since you’re controlling the descent into the chair, you’re forcing the quads to stay active, causing muscle breakdown and ultimately muscle growth through recovery.

 The second kind of contraction is called a concentric contraction.
 This is when your muscle performs its natural action and shortens.
 For example, when you perform a bicep curl, your bicep is responsible for bending the elbow, and it is actively working to help you do just that.
 The last form of contraction is called an isometric contraction.
 This happens when you see two evenly matched arm wrestlers unable to move the other.
 Their muscles are in action, but there is no movement.